 Fight Swelling with Epsom Salt

-Earth Mama organics makes a Sitz Bath product just for expectant mothers, but also doubles as a great soak for your nether regions after baby has arrived (also, their perineal spray will save you vagina after birth!
+Earth Mama organics makes a Sitz Bath product just for expectant mothers but also doubles as a great soak for your nether regions after baby has arrived (also, their perineal spray will save your vagina after birth!
 Be sure to add it to your postpartum basket)

 Get pain relief with Kinesio Taping